sorceressyidi/Lily-s-Note/docs/OS/lec1/lec1.md

 * Ubuntu - Linux Core Plus GNU
 * Unix - Multitasking, multi-user OS
 ## 1.1 What is an Operating System?

 An operating system is a software that acts as an intermediary between the computer hardware and the user.
 It provides an environment in which a user can execute programs conveniently and efficiently.

-* Resource Manager and Allocator
+* Resource **Abstractor and Allocator**

 ### Starting an OS
 * The first program that runs when a computer starts up is the bootloader -- the  bootstrap program initializes the computer.